nusmodifications/nus-scripts/claims/README.md

 - `day`: A string, with one of these values: **"MONDAY"**, **"TUESDAY"**, **"WEDNESDAY"**, **"THURSDAY"**, **"FRIDAY"**, **"SATURDAY"**, **"SUNDAY"**.
 - `start_time**: A 4-character string, representing the starting time of the activity in 24-hour format.
 The minute value has to be 00 or 30.
 - `end_time`: Similar to `start_time`, but represents the ending time of the activity.

-Quickstart
---

-1. **IMPORTANT STEP!!!**: Change the properties in the config object near the start of the `claim.js` file.
-2. Login to the portal at: [https://mysoc.nus.edu.sg/~tssclaim/](https://mysoc.nus.edu.sg/~tssclaim/).
-Fill in your bank account information if you haven't done so.
-3. Access the page titled **'Student Claim Submission'**, [https://mysoc.nus.edu.sg/~tssclaim/tutor/teach_claim.php?page=1](https://mysoc.nus.edu.sg/~tssclaim/tutor/teach_claim.php?page=1) and click on the **'Claim'** button under your module.
-You should see the interface for you to enter details of the teaching claim activity.
-4. Open the JavaScript console of your browser by pressing **Ctrl/Cmd + Shift/Option + J**.
-5. Paste all the code in `claim.js` in the console and press enter.
-You should see the following message:

-        Claim object successfully created.
-Run c.makeAllClaims() to start.

-6. Run the command:

-        c.makeAllClaims();

-7. Wait until the alert **'All claims made!'** is shown, then press 'OK'.
-8. You will be brought back to the previous page.
-Click on the button **'Claim'** again and verify that the hours are correct.

 Documentation